Azure/autorest.java/readme.md

 |`--custom-strongly-typed-header-deserialization`|Indicates whether strongly-typed HTTP header objects will use custom desrialization instead of Jackson Databind's convertValue method, providing substantial performance benefits.|
 |`--generic-response-type`|Indicates that generic response types are used instead of named response types that extend the generic type.|

-## Settings for minimal clients (low-level clients)
+## Settings for minimal data-plane clients

-`data-plane` option enables the generator to generate code for minimal Data-Plane Clients.
+`data-plane` option enables the generator to generate code for minimal data-plane clients.

 `data-plane` option will change the default value for some vanilla options.
 For example, `generate-client-interfaces`, `generate-client-as-impl`, `generate-sync-async-clients`, `generate-builder-per-client`, `add-context-parameter`, `context-client-method-parameter` option is by default `true`.